Thermodynamics of Gambling Demons

-{\bf \flushleft Quantum gambling.} The gambling demon can also be extended to the quantum realm by considering the framework of quantum jump trajectories~\cite{milburn}.
-This is not a mere transposition of the classical result in Eq.~\eqref{eq:stopJE}, since new features appear.
+{\it \flushleft Quantum gambling---} The gambling demon can also be extended to the quantum realm by considering quantum jump trajectories~\cite{milburn}.
 Here the pure state of the system $\ket{\psi (t)}$ follows stochastic evolution conditioned on the measurement outcomes generated by the continuous monitoring of the environment~\cite{hekking, horowitz, manzano}.
-However, the intrinsic invasiveness of quantum measurements has severe non-trivial consequences for the thermodynamic behavior of the system when gambling strategies are to be employed to stop the process.